jdebrabant/actioniq.github.io/about.md

 At ActionIQ, we are working on a very tall technology stack: we are thinking about web-based responsive UX the one minute and how to minimize CPU cache misses via bytecode generation the other.
 We like to do everything in-memory.
 We are using a number of languages, tools and frameworks, including Scala.
 We love hard systems/performance & algorithmic problems.

-This is an opportunity to join an ambitious, world-class team in NYC and become part of something truly unique from early on.

-We always have room for world-class, exceptional engineers.
-If your background does not fit our advertised positions but you are excited about our team and vision, feel free to send us a note anyway.

 ### We are hiring!